AirLab-Drone/Thermal_server/README.md

 - thermal_msgs:This package defines the messages used in the thermal server project.
 - thermal_ds4025ft:This package is used to communicate with the thermal camera DS4025FT.
 - ~~thermal_gui:Is not used in this project.~~
-- ~~thermal_im4:This package is used to communicate with the thermal camera IM4.
-Is not used in this project.~~

 ### 安裝包
 ```